-The shares reported as beneficially owned by Menora Holdings, Menora Insurance, Menora finance, Mivtachim Pension, Menora Gemel and Menora Mutual Funds are held for members of the public through, among others, provident funds, mutual funds, pension funds and insurance policies which are managed by Menora Insurance, Menora finance, Mivtachim Pensions, Menora Gemel and Menora Mutual Funds, all of which are wholly owned subsidiaries of Menora Holdings, each of which operates under independent management and makes independent voting and investment decisions.
+The shares reported as beneficially owned by Menora Holdings, Menora Insurance, Menora finance, Mivtachim Pension, Menora Gemel and Menora Mutual Funds are held for members of the public through, among others, provident funds, mutual funds, pension funds and insurance policies which are managed by Menora Insurance, Menora Finance, Mivtachim Pensions, Menora Gemel and Menora Mutual Funds, all of which are wholly owned subsidiaries of Menora Holdings, each of which operates under independent management and makes independent voting and investment decisions

-As of May 31, 2011, Alon Holdings had approximately 37 shareholders of record with a United States address.
-As of May 31, 2011, these United States record holders held approximately 1,949,949 ordinary shares in the form of ADSs, representing approximately 2.96% of our then outstanding share capital.
+As of March 31, 2012, Alon Holdings had approximately 42 shareholders of record with a United States address.
+As of March 31, 2012, these United States record holders held approximately 1,986,087 ordinary shares in the form of ADSs, representing approximately 3% of our then outstanding share capital.

-In October 2010, following the sale by Alon Holdings of its approximately 80% interest in Dor Alon, Alon's direct and indirect ownership in Alon Holdings increased to approximately 78.35% of the outstanding share capital of Alon Holdings from approximately 68.62% of the outstanding share capital of Alon Holdings.
+In October 2010, following the sale by Alon of its approximately 80% interest in Dor Alon, to Alon Holdings, Alon's direct and indirect ownership in Alon Holdings increased to approximately 78.35% of the outstanding share capital of Alon Holdings from approximately 68.62% of the outstanding share capital of Alon Holdings.